deeleewill22/Portfolio/Project_Files/API_Documentation.md

 2. 401 Unauthorized: Authentication token is missing or invalid.
 For example, if the token is incorrect or expired, the API will return a 401 error.
 3. 403 Forbidden: The user lacks permissions for the requested action.

-Example Response for 401 Unauthorized:
+Example response for 401 Unauthorized:
-Response:

 ```
 {
   "status": "error",